 It may seem a little daunting to replace a deck belt on a Cub Cadet riding mower, especially since you need to remove the mower deck.

-Change your Cub Cadet deck belt by removing the belt from the PTO pulley followed by the lift arms, rod and parts attached to the deck.
+Change your Cub Cadet deck belt by removing the belt from the PTO pulley followed by the lift arms, rod, and parts attached to the deck.
 Slide the deck out from under the mower and replace the belt.
 Slide the deck under your mower.
-Reverse prior steps to attach the deck and finish your belt install.
+Reverse prior steps to attach the deck and finish your belt installation.